cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 visibility into how much memory zram is consuming on behalf of a given cgroup, which can break resource isolation and pressure signals between services.
-This gap alone has been a hard blocker for zram adoption at a number of organisations, including Meta, that run containerised or isolated workloads.
+This gap alone has been a hard blocker for zram adoption at a number of organisations running containerised or isolated workloads.

 Even the embedded and diskless cases are narrowing.
 Many of us working in this area share similar views on where things are heading.
 Christoph, who maintains